EDCD/EDDI/README.md

 Download the EDDI ZIP file from http://www.mcdee.net/elite/EDDI.zip or compile it from the sources at https://github.com/cmdrmcdonald/EliteDangerousDataProvider  The files need to be installed in the 'Apps' directory within the VoiceAttack program directory (usually installed at c:\program files (x86)\VoiceAttack).
 The resultant directory structure, assuming the standard directories, should be c:\program files (x86)\VoiceAttack\Apps\EDDI.

+You must use the latest VoiceAttack beta for EDDI to operate.
+At current this is version 1.5.8.14

 ##Upgrading

 If you are upgrading from an earlier version of EDDI it is recommended that you remove the existing installation before installing the new one.
 This ensures that there is a clean isntallation and reduces the chances of problems occurring.